The best thing about this Keto cashew chicken recipe…

 - Sea salt and pepper to your taste

-- First melt butter in a big pan (again, I use my favorite pan for this!), add the oil and cashews and start to stir around until they just start to get a little golden, then add the sesame seeds.
+- If you're serving with rice, start that first.
+Then melt butter in a big pan (again, I use my favorite pan for this!), add the oil and cashews and start to stir around until they just start to get a little golden, then add the sesame seeds.
 Keep stirring and keep heat low-medium so they don't burn.
 Once it's all toasted nicely, remove from the pan into a glass/ceramic bowl.

 - Next cook onions, shallots, and/or garlic, ginger, etc. until golden in the butter and sesame oil.
 You may want to start the regular onion or shallots before the other stuff, as they take longer to lightly brown.
 When they're almost done, toss in the bell peppers and/or peas 'til they just start to get soft.
 Remove everything from the pan into a separate glass/ceramic bowl.